aws/aws-advanced-python-wrapper/README.md

 Since a database failover is usually identified by reaching a network or a connection timeout, the AWS Advanced Python Driver introduces an enhanced and customizable manner to faster identify a database outage.

-Enhanced Failure Monitoring (EFM) is a feature available from the [Host Monitoring Connection Plugin](./docs/using-the-python-driver/using-plugins/UsingTheHostMonitoringPlugin.md#enhanced-failure-monitoring) that periodically checks the connected database node's health and availability.
-If a database node is determined to be unhealthy, the connection is aborted (and potentially routed to another healthy node in the cluster).
+Enhanced Failure Monitoring (EFM) is a feature available from the [Host Monitoring Connection Plugin](./docs/using-the-python-driver/using-plugins/UsingTheHostMonitoringPlugin.md#enhanced-failure-monitoring) that periodically checks the connected database host's health and availability.
+If a database host is determined to be unhealthy, the connection is aborted (and potentially routed to another healthy host in the cluster).

 ### Using the AWS Advanced Python Driver with plain RDS databases